microsoft/vs-diagnostics-demo-recipe-app/tips/Conclusion.md

 # Conclusion
-Over the course of this lab, a wide array of Visual Studio debugging and profiling features were explorered in the context of a web application.
+Over the course of this lab, a wide array of Visual Studio debugging and profiling features were explored in the context of a web application.
 The next time you find yourself debugging your code in Visual Studio, try using these tips and tricks to make your debugging experience a more efficient, delightful one.